gajananan/integrity-shield-testscenario/02_install-scenarios/02_ENABLE_ISHIELD.md

     ```
     -  Create policy-integrity-shield in the ACM hub cluster in newly created namespace.

-    [Parameters]
-    - Cloned repository URL (-u): `https://github.com/<YOUR-ORG-NAME>/policy-collection.git`
-    - Resource Prefix (-a): `demo-community-policies`
-    - Git Path (-p): `community`
-    - Cluster namespace (-n): `policy-community`

-    [Command] Change `<YOUR-ORG-NAME>` to your Git Organization, when executing the following command
+    Change `<YOUR-ORG-NAME>` to your Git Organization and use the URL that starts with `https://github.com` and pass it as parameter: `Cloned repository URL (-u)`, when executing the following command

+    [Command]
     ```
     cd deploy
-    bash ./deploy.sh -u https://github.com/<YOUR-ORG-NAME>/policy-collection.git -a demo-community-policies -p community -n policy-community
+    bash ./deploy.sh -u https://github.com/<YOUR-ORG-NAME>/policy-collection.git -a demo-community-policies -p community -n policy-community cd ..
     ```

-    [Result] Confirm the following resources are created
+    Confirm the following resources are created

+    [Result]
     ```
     channel.apps.open-cluster-management.io/demo-community-policies-chan created
     subscription.apps.open-cluster-management.io/demo-community-policies-sub created
     ```

-    Above changes in Git repository will be synced by ACM Hub Cluster to update the changes in policy.
+    Continue to the following steps above after a minute (above changes in Git repository will be synced by ACM Hub Cluster to update the changes in policy.)
-    After a minute, continue to the following steps.

  4. Confirm the policy status in  ACM Hub Web Console.

-    [WebConsle-HUB]
+    [WebConsole-HUB]

     a.
 Connect to ACM Hub Cluster WebConsole and go to polices page.
     b.
 Search for `policy-integrity-shield` in Find Policies as shown below: